kcddagger/AMail-Portfolio/README.md

 This project also allowed me to display some of my strengths to the company, one of them being that I was more UI oriented than my partner on this project.

 This was a collaboration between Crystal Buckneberg and Brad Mandery, and is posted to my portfolio with permission of Brad Mandery.

+The files in the Zip should be enough to allow a person to see what was done and if they really wished to, with permission, launch AMail to an IIS7 server to get a visual of what was done and implimented in the 6 weeks.

+This was a very limited project and many ideas and features that were brought up as possibilities were not implimented due to the time limit on this project as a training project.
+However it was reasonably well executed in my opinion and I hope at some point to put up screen shots of what was done on my portfolio site.